Center for Instructional Innovation and Assessment - Western Washington University's Teaching and Learning Center

 Email: Justina.Brown@wwu.edu

-Justina came to the CIIA first as a graduate research assistant in 1999.
-With her Bachelor's degree in psychology, focusing on learning theory, her Masters of Education in adult education and instructional technology, and a background in graphic design, she brings a broad range of skills to the design of instructional multimedia solutions.
-She works together with the student technology assistants as a team in all of the CIIA's projects.
+Justina has been with the CIIA since its inception at WWU in 1998, first as a graduate research assistant before being hired as an instructional technology specialist and now as a instructional designer in her role leading the teaching and learning center.
+With her Masters of Education in adult education and instructional technology, Bachelor's degree in psychology, focusing on learning theory, and a background in graphic design, she brings a broad range of skills to the design of instructional media solutions.
+She works as a team with several student technology assistants in all of the CIIA's projects.
+Since 2001, Justina has taught a seminar for the First-year Interest Groups program and has experience teaching via online, blended, and face-to-face modalities.

 Student Staff